 The men’s new dormitory was completed and dedicated in 2003, and the parking lot was also paved that year.
 Life Church remodeled the kitchen in the Family Lodge in 2012.

 In 2017 the decision was made by the board of directors that the mission should be relocated due to deteriorating buildings and the imminent expansion of Jefferson Avenue and Davis Road as announced by TDOT.
-In late 2018 the former Johnstone Supply building located immediately south of the Rescue Mission was identified as the future location of the mission.
+In April 2018 Bruce Bailey became the CEO of the Cookeville Rescue Mission.
+In the late fall of 2018 the former Johnstone Supply building located immediately south of the Rescue Mission was identified as the future location of the mission.
 As of mid-January 2019 the Cookeville Rescue Mission holds an option on 1361 S. Jefferson with prayers, plans, and hopes of purchasing and renovating the building by 2021.